 - Research and technological adaptation

-The average salary of an IT Business Analyst is ₹746,000/year in India.
+The average salary of an IT business analyst in India is ₹746,000 p.a.

 - Creating, updating, and deleting master data

 - Assisting in the quality assurance of imported data, if possible, by collaborating with quality assurance analysts

 - Proficiency in areas such as data storage systems, data mining, and data cleansing